MVPilgrim/KpsPortfolio_DoistDemo/README.md

-# KpsPortfolio
+# KpsPortfolio Doist Demo

-Software development portfolio project using Doist products and other technologies.
+This repository contains the backend components used in the Doist demonstration of the KpsPortfolio web site.